Constraints on the curvature power spectrum from primordial black hole evaporation

 The gravitational observation of black hole mergers by LIGO offers us an unprecedented piece of information about the dark sector of the universe.
 This direct observation of black holes motivated the cosmologists to explain the LIGO events by PBHs \cite{kam} as well as to investigate the scenario that lighter PBHs may comprise a significant fraction of the dark matter in the universe.
 Since this sort of dark matter candidates originate from the primordial density perturbations, the presence or the absence of PBHs provides us with an indirect insight into the spectrum of the primordial density perturbation far beyond the scales directly accessible in the CMB.

 In this work we focused on PBH scenarios with masses smaller than $10^{15}$ g which, if ever generated, will have evaporated by now.
 These PBHs, although absent from our galaxies, are expected to have interesting cosmological implications for the mechanisms that generate the ${\cal P_R}(k)$ as well for the details of the early cosmic history.
-We have shown that models designed to produce relic PBHs with mass $M_\bullet > 10^{15}$g have to pass strict constraints in scales significant smaller where ephemeral PBHs form with mass $M\ll M_\bullet$.
+We have shown that models designed to produce PBH dark matter with mass $M_\bullet > 10^{17}$g have to pass strict constraints in scales significant smaller where ephemeral PBHs form with mass $M\ll M_\bullet$.
 In addition, these constraints are much sensitive to the reheating temperature of the universe.
 In particular, we investigated the implication of the evaporating PBHs on the variance of the density perturbations for different reheating temperatures and in scenarios where the early universe has been dominated by a modulus scalar field, see Fig. \ref{sigmaT} and Fig. \ref{sigmaX}.
-We explicitly examined the reheating temperature constraints in scenarios with relic-PBHs in four different mass scales: the asteroid mass range, $M_\bullet \sim 10^{18}$g, the lunar mass range, $M_\bullet \sim 10^{22}$g, the planet mass range $M_\bullet \sim 10^{29}$g, and the LIGO mass range (also called intermediate black hole mass range ) $M_\bullet \sim 10^{35}$g, see Fig. \ref{PST}, \ref{Tp} and \ref{AT}.
+We explicitly examined the reheating temperature constraints in scenarios with PBH dark matter in four different mass scales: asteroid mass range, $M_\bullet \sim 10^{18}$g, lunar mass range, $M_\bullet \sim 10^{22}$g, planet mass range $M_\bullet \sim 10^{29}$g, and the LIGO mass range (also called intermediate black hole mass range ) $M_\bullet \sim 10^{35}$g, see Fig. \ref{PST} in Appendix and Fig. \ref{AT}.